 HMS Hogue was a Cressy-class armoured cruiser, a class which consisted of five other ships.
-The design of the Cressy-class incorporated heavy armour and a pair of 9.2-inch guns served to address the criticisms that had been made against the previous Diadem class.
-Until 1908, Hogue and her sister ships served in home waters, the Mediterranean, and the Far East, at which point they were called home and put on reserves.
+The design of the Cressy class incorporated heavy armour and a pair of 9.2-inch guns that served to address the criticisms that had been made against the previous Diadem class.
+Until 1908, Hogue and her sister ships served in home waters, the Mediterranean and the Far East, at which point they were called home and put on reserves.

-At the beginning of World War One, the Cressy-class cruisers were already obsolete, but were put on active duty nonetheless.
-Five Cressy-class cruisers formed the Seventh Cruiser Squadron, prophetically nicknamed the "live bait squadron" due to the obsolescence of the ships and the fact that they were crewed mainly by inexperienced reservists.
+At the beginning of World War I, the Cressy-class cruisers were already obsolete but put on active duty nonetheless.
+Five Cressy-class cruisers formed the Seventh Cruiser Squadron, prophetically nicknamed the ‘live bait squadron’ due to the obsolescence of the ships and the fact that they were crewed mainly by inexperienced reservists.

 Action of 22 September, 1914